Home > Topics > Autism> Autism and Pervasive Developmental Disorder Fact Sheet

 Autism and Pervasive Developmental Disorder: Fact Sheet

-Note: This information was published by the National Information Center for Children and Youth with Disabilities (NICHCY) as Fact Sheet Number 1 (FS1) in April 2007. [http://nichcy.org/pubs/factshe/fs1txt.htm]
+Note: The information in this article was previously published by the National Information Center for Children and Youth with Disabilities (NICHCY) as Fact Sheet Number 1 (FS1) in April 2007.
+NICHCY closed 09/2014.
+You will find information and other resources on the NICHCY legacy website at the Center for Parent Information and Resources’ Library (CPIR) at http://www.parentcenterhub.org/resources.

 What is Autism/PDD?